-The District's pumping stations could be damaged in a fire.
+The District's pumping station could be damaged in a fire.
 Furthermore the vegetation on the District levees could be burned leaving bare soil that could be subject to erosion.
-Riparian and shrub scrub vegetation could be lost in a wildfire.
-Wildfire has the potential to irreparably destroy the historic Chinese and the Japanese Commercial Districts.

-2.6 Capability Assessment
+8.6 Capability Assessment

 Capabilities are the programs and policies currently in use to reduce hazard impacts or that could be used to implement hazard mitigation activities.
 This capabilities assessment is divided into five sections: regulatory mitigation capabilities, administrative and technical mitigation capabilities, fiscal mitigation capabilities, mitigation education, outreach, and partnerships, and other mitigation efforts.